syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ### Tick lines customization

-The [`MajorTickStyle`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~MajorTickStyle.html) and [`MinorTickStyle`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.RangeAxisBase~MinorTickStyle.html) properties in axis are used to customize the major tick lines of an axis and minor tick lines of an axis respectively.
-They provide options to change the width, size, color and visibility of tick lines.
-By default minor tick lines will not be visible.
+The [`MajorTickStyle`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~MajorTickStyle.html) and [`MinorTickStyle`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.RangeAxisBase~MinorTickStyle.html) properties are used to customize the major tick lines and minor tick lines of an axis respectively.
+They provide options to change the width, size, color, and visibility of the tick lines.
+By default, minor tick lines will not be visible.

 {% tabs %}